News

 Germicidal lamps are used to sterilize workspaces and tools used in biology laboratories and medical facilities.
 If the quartz envelope transmits wavelengths shorter than 253.7 nm, they can also be used wherever ozone is desired, for example, in the sanitizing systems of hot tubs and aquariums.
 They are also used by geologists to provoke fluorescence in mineral samples, aiding in their identification.
 In this application, the light produced by the lamp is usually filtered to remove as much visible light as possible, leaving just the UV light.
 Germicidal lamps are also used in waste water treatment in order to kill microorganisms.

-EPROMs; the ultraviolet photons are sufficiently energetic to allow the electrons trapped on the transistors' floating gates to tunnel through the gate insulation, eventually removing the stored charge that represents binary ones and zeroes.
+The light produced by germicidal lamps is also used to erase EPROMs; the ultraviolet photons are sufficiently energetic to allow the electrons trapped on the transistors' floating gates to tunnel through the gate insulation, eventually removing the stored charge that represents binary ones and zeroes.

 Ozone Production